kamsar/Rhino/readme.md

 This is a highly modified fork of [SitecoreData](https://github.com/pbering/SitecoreData), a project that has an embryonic serialization data provider.

 Rhino would have never happened if [@alexshyba](https://twitter.com/alexshyba) hadn't suggested the idea and brought the SitecoreData project to my attention.

+[Robin Hermanussen](https://twitter.com/knifecore) also has written a similar provider to this but more geared towards usage as a unit testing tool: [Fixture](https://github.com/hermanussen/Sitecore-FixtureDataProvider)

 This is built with Sitecore 7.0 130424